 According to the Veterans Administration, approximately 22 veterans die by suicide every day.
-And while the estimated number of Veterans experiencing homelessness in the United States has declined by nearly 50 percent since 2010, there are still many veterans without a place to call home.
+And while the estimated number of Veterans experiencing homelessness in the United States has declined by more than 40 percent since 2011, there are still many veterans without a place to call home.
 The U.S. Department of Veterans Affairs notes that 37,085 veterans experienced homelessness in January 2019.
 Below, are nine grants that provide funding to tackle all of these issues and more.

 Nine Grants to Help Veterans in Need

-- Grants are available to U.S. military veterans and military spouses to cover unexpected expenses.
-Grants of up to $1,000 to USA qualifying military veterans and military spouses to cover unexpected expenses.
+- Grants of up to $1,000 are available to USA-qualifying military veterans and military spouses to cover unexpected expenses.
 Funding is to allow veterans and their spouses to complete postsecondary education programs and succeed in a competitive job market.

 - There are also opportunities for U.S. post-9/11 veterans with disabilities to participate in a program to build skills and resources related to business management and entrepreneurship.

-- There are also grants for U.S. first responders, military personnel, and veterans with disabilities for sports and fitness programs that enhance physical and mental health.
+- Grants are offered for U.S. first responders, military personnel, and veterans with disabilities for sports and fitness programs that enhance physical and mental health.

-- Funding for U.S. female veterans and female military spouses or partners to attend a small business management and entrepreneurship program.
-This program involves online learning, a conference, and access to ongoing mentoring.
+- Funding is also available for U.S. female veterans and female military spouses to attend a small business management and entrepreneurship program.

-- In-kind grants of specially adapted custom housing to U.S. veterans that accommodates the severe injuries they received while in service to the country.
+- U.S. veterans can also apply for in-kind grants of specially adapted custom housing that accommodates severe injuries they received while in service.

-- In addition, there are grants of up to $1,500 to U.S. military service members, veterans, or dependents who are undergoing unexpected financial hardship.
-Financial hardship must be a direct result of military service or other military-related injury or activity.
+- There are grants of up to $1,500 for U.S. military service members, veterans, or dependents who are undergoing unexpected financial hardship.

-To find even more grants for veterans, check out the full category on GrantWatch.
-There are grants to assist veterans, active service members, and their families.
-There are also several other categories of interest including community services, disabilities, and education that may benefit veterans as well.
+To find even more grants for veterans, view the full category for veterans on GrantWatch.
+The category is to assist veterans, active service members, and their families.